thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 Before cutover, legacy storage remains authoritative.
 After cutover, global storage remains authoritative.
 There are no dual reads, dual writes, or fallback to legacy storage.

+The free-space check is a blocking pre-flight requirement, not a warning.
+Migration temporarily needs enough storage for the legacy and global stores to coexist, along with working space for database transactions and rebuilt data.
+If the check fails, the app tells the user how much additional space is required and asks them to free storage before retrying.
+The technical design defines the headroom calculation and runtime handling if available space changes during migration.

 Failures before cutover leave legacy storage authoritative and report an actionable error locally.
 The user can retry the migration without losing access to the legacy data.
 An attachment that fails to copy or validate is recorded in the